Get serious about CO2

-The Get Serious about CO2 campaign is asking Camden Council to commit to cutting CO2 in the borough by at least 40 per cent by 2020 – and produce an action plan detailing how it’s going to happen.
+The Get Serious about CO2 campaign asked Camden Council to commit to cutting CO2 in the borough by at least 40 per cent by 2020 – and produce an action plan detailing how it’s going to happen.

 What can the council do?